 29.11.2024

-Exness’s trading hours for crude oil are as follows: UKOIL (Brent crude) is available from 9:10 AM on Monday to 5:55 AM on Saturday during Daylight Saving Time, and from 10:10 AM on Monday to 6:55 AM on Saturday during Standard Time; USOIL (WTI crude) is available from 7:10 AM on Monday to 5:45 AM on Saturday during Daylight Saving Time, and from 8:10 AM on Monday to 6:45 AM on Saturday during Standard Time.Please note that there is a trading suspension of approximately one hour early in the morning on weekdays.
+Exness’s trading hours for crude oil are as follows: UKOIL (Brent Crude) is available from 9:10 AM on Monday to 5:55 AM on Saturday during Daylight Saving Time, and from 10:10 AM on Monday to 6:55 AM on Saturday during Standard Time; USOIL (WTI Crude) is available from 7:10 AM on Monday to 5:45 AM on Saturday during Daylight Saving Time, and from 8:10 AM on Monday to 6:45 AM on Saturday during Standard Time.Please note that there is a trading suspension of approximately one hour early in the morning on weekdays.

 Read more